This post is sponsored by American Greetings, but as always all opinions are my own.

 - 3 tablespoons coconut flakes

-- Pre-heat the oven to 350 degrees.
+- To roast the almonds: Pre-heat the oven to 350 degrees.
 Cover a baking sheet with parchment paper.
 Spread almond over the sheet and drizzle it with maple syrup.
 Sprinkle it with sea salt.
 Give it a toss and roast in the oven for 8-10 minutes.
 Let it cool on the counter.

 - Spread another baking sheet (or a casserole dish) with parchment paper and set it aside.